Academy of Construction & Technical Trades

 The Scull Construction Academy of Construction & Technical Trades will allow students to explore a wide range of career options available in the construction field and related industries.
 Pathways within this academy will directly align with programs offered at Western Dakota Technical College to allow enhanced learning experiences and ensure a seamless transition for students to relevant postsecondary training.

-The Construction pathway will align with Western Dakota Tech’s Construction Technology, Electrical, Plumbing, and Heating, Ventilation, Air Conditioning, & Refrigeration (HVAC/R) programs where students will experience hands-on learning related to all aspects of residential, commercial, industry, and public works projects
+The Construction pathway will align with Western Dakota Tech’s Construction Technology program where students will experience hands-on learning related to all aspects of residential, commercial, industry, and public works projects.

-The Technical Trades pathway will align with Western Dakota Tech’s Welding, Diesel Technology, and Automotive Technology programs where students will experience hands-on learning in their selected technical trades industry of choice.
+The Technical Trades pathway will align with Western Dakota Tech’s Welding program where students will experience hands-on learning in their selected technical trades industry of choice.

 The Architecture & Design pathway will align with Western Dakota Tech’s Computer-Aided Design program where students will experience hands-on learning to meet the industry standards necessary for a successful career in the architectural, civil, and mechanical computer-aided drafting fields.